What

 Brown Teal/Pāteke

-The brown teal/pāteke is a small dabbling duck endemic to New Zealand.
+The brown teal/pāteke is a small dabbling duck endemic to NZ.

 Wetlands restoration